 - So before signing for any personal guarantee, its’ always safe to read and understand every term and liability.

 - The credit history and credit rating of the guarantor is considered along with the borrowers’ credit history and rating.

 - Improves chances of fetching a loan for a small business which may not have been otherwise possible.

 - Gives an assurance to the lender that the loan shall be repaid.

-- In case the business does not grow or fail to succeed in earning the required rate of return, and loan default take place, the personal guarantor may be required to help in making the loan payments.
+- In case the business does not grow or fail to succeed in earning the required rate of returnRequired Rate Of ReturnRequired Rate of Return (RRR), also known as Hurdle Rate, is the minimum capital amount or return that an investor expects to receive from an investment.
+It is determined by, Required Rate of Return = (Expected Dividend Payment/Existing Stock Price) + Dividend Growth Rate, and loan default takes place, the personal guarantor may be required to help in making the loan payments.